MollyDream/petr4/README.md

 # Notes

-This repository is forked from Petr4 (https://github.com/cornell-netlab/petr4).
+This repository is forked from Petr4 (https://github.com/cornell-netlab/petr4) and is a submodule of ProD3 (https://github.com/MollyDream/ProD3).
 All the changes are kept in `prod3/`.
 To properly set up the ocaml toplevel, you need to include the following lines in `~/.ocamlinit`.